-CPA should be available if you have a wide range of needs from different services or you are thought to be a high risk.57 Both you and your GP should be given a copy of your care plan.58 at www.rethink.org.
-Or call our General Enquiries team on 0121 522 7007 and ask them to send you a copy of our factsheet.
+CPA should be available if you have a wide range of needs from different services or you are thought to be a high risk.
+Both you and your GP should be given a copy of your care plan.

 Your carers can be involved in your care plan and given a copy if you give your consent for this to happen.